daringer/yaurl-shorty/README.md

 # yaurl-shorty
 Yet Another URL Shortener (REST API, yaml database, rate limited)

+As plain as possible, still ready for the wild wild web.
 Obviously github has more than enough of these.
-Nevertheless, distinctive features:
+Nevertheless, at least some distinctive features:

 * REST API